 On the full moon day of Vietnam ghost month, Vietnamese families often prepare two feasts during the day.
 The first one is offered at noon to the spirits of ancestors.
 The second feast is often offered after sunset for the hungry, wandering ghosts.

-Wealthy families and some big businesses, mostly in Chinatown in Ho Chi Minh City, might give away valuable offerings, including small change summing up to a large amount (of millions of VND).
+Wealthy families and some big businesses, mostly in Chinatown in Ho Chi Minh City, might give away valuable offerings, including small changes summing up to a large amount (millions of VND).
 Therefore, some people and children usually gather at places where there are generous offerings to snatch cash and food.
-In Vietnam, this is called "Giut co hon".
+In Vietnam, this is called “Giut co hon”.

 Some of them are really serious about this custom since they could earn a great deal while others just join to have fun and not let the offerings go to waste.
 In addition, business owners often hold the belief it is good luck when people snatch their offerings.

 On this occasion, wealthy people also give essential goods, such as rice and noodles, to the poor.